-To register your private agreement with Inland Revenue you need to send it to them along with completed IR102 Registration of voluntary agreement or court order for child support, along with a copy of your written agreement.
-A private child support agreement will only be accepted if your agreement is:
+To register your private agreement with Inland Revenue you need to send it to them along with completed IR102 Registration of voluntary agreement for child support.
+If you choose to, you can also send a copy of your written agreement.
+A voluntary child support agreement will only be accepted if it is:

 - in writing,